n0tpyrk/CMRS/README.md

 # Misc
 This project was also to fulfil the requirements of ISY10221 and ISY10222 courses.
-These courses are the final year project courses for the Bachelor of Information Technology at Southern Cross University.
+These courses were the final year project courses for the Bachelor of Information Technology at Southern Cross University.
 The Assessment Grades of both courses are High Distinction (HD).

 ISY10221 (2019S2): https://handbook.scu.edu.au/unit/isy10221/2019